With Dual Diagnosis Treatment

 Call (855) 209-0799 to get 24/7 help with dual diagnosis treatment.

 Learn MoreWashington County Mental Health Community Support Program is a mental health facility in Montpelier, VT, located at 9 Heaton Street, in the 5602 zip code.
 Washington County Mental Health Community Support Program provides outpatient treatment.
-Washington County Mental Health Community Support Program provides cognitive behavioral therapy, individual psychotherapy and dialectical behavior therapy to young adults, seniors 65 or older and adults.
-Washington County Mental Health Community Support Program also supports people with PTSD, people requiring dual diagnosis treatment and people with trauma.
-Some other services available at Washington County Mental Health Community Support Program include chronic disease/illness management, supported housing and court-ordered outpatient treatment.
+Washington County Mental Health Community Support Program provides behavior modification, individual psychotherapy and psychotropic medication to adults, seniors 65 or older and young adults.
+Washington County Mental Health Community Support Program also supports people requiring dual diagnosis treatment, people with PTSD and people with serious mental illness.
+Some other services available at Washington County Mental Health Community Support Program include supported housing, vocational rehabilitation services and illness management and recovery.

 Learn MoreChildren Youth And Family Services is a mental health clinic in Barre, VT, located at 579 South Barre Road, 5641 zip code area.
 Children Youth And Family Services provides outpatient treatment.
-Children Youth And Family Services offers group therapy, couples/family therapy and activity therapy to children / adolescents.
+Children Youth And Family Services offers behavior modification, trauma therapy and couples/family therapy to children / adolescents.
 Children Youth And Family Services also supports children/adolescents with serious emotional disturbance.
-Additional services offered at Children Youth And Family Services include family psychoeducation, case management and education services.
+Additional services offered at Children Youth And Family Services include case management, education services and therapeutic foster care.

 Learn MoreCall (855) 209-0799 to get 24/7 help with dual diagnosis treatment.